denise-jyy/ID_S10243946_DeniseTan_Assg1/README.md

 -Contact section, includes company number, email, address and an interactive map.
 In this section customers can also write any enquires they have for the company.
 There is also a button which will lead customers to the FAQs page.

+-This website is also responsive, so it will work on both desktop and mobile.

 ## Technologies Used

 [Adobe XD](https://www.adobe.com/products/xd/learn/get-started.html)